 In principle, all personal data processing must be notified but there is a great number of exemptions from this rule.
 For example, a controller who has appointed a data protection officer within the company does not have to notify the personal data processing.
 Furthermore, certain kinds of processing operations which are not likely to lead to privacy infringement do not have to be notified according to The Data Protection Authority Code of Statutes.

 There is no requirement for a specific notification when personal data is to be transfered to a third country.
 However, the processing of personal data as such might have to be notified according to the general rules in Section 36 of the Personal Data Act.
 This means that no specific notification is required for data transfers to someone in the US who has adhered to the Safe Harbor principles or data transfers to any of the countries that the EU Commission has assessed to have an adequate level of protection.
 Nor is a specific notification (or submission of copies of the contract) required for transfers based on the standard contractual clauses.

-However, a controller who wants to refer to other safeguards for protection of the individuals' rights in connection with transfers to third countries, e.g. through Binding Corporate Rules, must apply to the Data Inspection Board for an exemption from the principal ban on such transfers.
+However, a controller who wants to refer to other safeguards for protection of the individuals' rights in connection with transfers to third countries, e.g. through Binding Corporate Rules, must apply to the Data Protection Authority for an exemption from the principal ban on such transfers.
 There are no formal requirements for what such an application should include but the standardized application form of the Article 29 Working Party can be used as guidance.